Natural Hazard Risks in San Diego, CA

 Population: 1.4M · California

 San Diego faces varying levels of natural hazard risk.
 The highest risk is from wildfires (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for San Diego, CA.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for San Diego, CA.

 Hazard Risk Overview